-Oh the simple days of Instagram, when images could only be square and video wasn’t supported … Now we have Carousels, Stories, promoted posts, and more.
-So much that has changed.
+Oh, the simple days of Instagram, when images could only be square and video wasn’t supported … Now we have Carousels, Stories, promoted posts, and more.
+So much has changed.

 When you switch to an Instagram business profile, you can let people click a link to contact you in addition to the website link that you can include in your bio section.

 The possibilities include linking to your email address, phone number, or mailing address.

 The email address will open up their email app to compose an email, the phone number will open up the phone’s calling function and the address will open up the user’s default maps app.
 “Message” also shows up, so users can DM you.